Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 The River Wharfe is a particularly fast rising river, and after heavy rain can rise quickly.

 Also, kids will feel the cold more quickly than adults, so bear this in mind if the water temp is cooler.
 During the late Sping, the temperature tends to be somewhere in the region of 10-15 degrees.
 The lower end of this still feels very cold and brings with it the risk of hypothermia.
 In Summer, the temperature can rise to be warmer up to around 20 degrees.
 Unless it’s an extremely hot day, I’ve always found that having an extra layer to hand helps warm up in a swim.
-The kids have only ever swum up to the beginning of October, and even then, it was for a matter of minutes.

 Always supervise kids around water.